 To calculate average order value, you divide revenue by number of orders.

-When using this formula to better understand your business, keep in mind that average basket size reflects revenues generated per order, not per client.
+When using this formula to better understand your business, keep in mind that the average basket size reflects revenues generated per order, not per client.
 This is a key distinction.
 Online orders don’t take into account all of your client’s habits.
 For that, we need to refer to Client Lifetime Value.

 For example: just calculating average order value wouldn’t help you realize that 20% of your clients make a purchase at least once per month on your site.
 This kind of information could lead you to set up a campaign dedicated to loyal customers.